-Farm Stand - An accessory building, whether fully or partially enclosed, that is intended for the display and sale of primarily locally raised agricultural produce and products.
+Farm Stand - A building or structure for an agricultural producer to sell products directly to customers that is intended for the display and sale of primarily locally raised agricultural produce and products, and provided that such structure is for the benefit of an accessory use.

-Fast Food Restaurant - An establishment whose principal business is the sale of pre-prepared or rapidly prepared food directly to the customer in a ready-to-consume state for consumption either within the restaurant building or offpremises and which may include facilities that enable customers to obtain food while remaining in their vehicles.
+Fast Food Restaurant - An establishment whose principal business is the sale of pre-prepared or rapidly prepared food directly to the customer in a ready-to-consume state for consumption either within the restaurant building or off premises and which may include facilities that enable customers to obtain food while remaining in their vehicles.